-Most Ohio sport fish are safe to eat ONE MEAL PER WEEK, unless there is a more or less restrictive advisory.
-View the full Ohio Sport Fish Consumption Advisory booklet for specific advisories.
+Most Ohio sport fish are safe to eat ONE MEAL PER WEEK, unless there is a more or less restrictive advisory outlined in the Ohio Sport Fish Consumption Advisory.
 ODH advises this general statewide advisory due to low level mercury contamination.

 The one meal per week advisory protects sensitive populations, including women of child bearing age and children under age 15.

 |Meal Frequency||Fish Species|

 |One meal per week||All other Ohio sport fish not specified in this table|